mateusribeirocampos/dragenda/README.md

 ## Branches

-- `main`: branch principal com todo o código
+- `main`: main branch with all code
-- `deploy/render`: branch específica para deploy no Render
+- `deploy/render`: specific branch for deployment on Render

 ## Architecture